Evens out the complexion

 About My Skin: Slightly dull and sun-damaged

-My skin tends to get really dull and rough this time of year, which is why I rely on serums and treatments with vitamin C or chemical exfoliants to bring it back to life.
+My skin tends to get really dull and rough this time of year, which is why I rely on formulas with vitamin C or chemical exfoliants to bring it back to life.
 While I wouldn’t say I have intense hyperpigmentation or a super uneven skin tone, I do have some noticeable sun damage from my younger, SPF-free years (eek!) that I’d love to address.
 Most recently, I’ve noticed a faint dark spot—larger than my usual freckles—forming under my left eye.

 I got a “medium” medical-grade chemical peel for the first time not long before starting this review, and even though it left me nice and smooth, I’m still seeking some more support in the sun damage department.
 Post-peel, I noticed that the dark spot by my eye didn’t budge at all, and I’m still hoping to fade it before it gets any darker.